isc-projects/kea/doc/guide/admin.rst

 Backend versions are specified in a major.minor format.
 The minor number is increased when there are backwards-compatible changes introduced; for example, the addition of a new index.
-It is desirable but not mandatory to apply such a change; you can run an older backend version if you want to.
+It is desirable but not mandatory to apply such a change; running an older backend version is possible.
 (Although, in the example given, running without the new index may introduce a performance penalty.)
 On the other hand, the major number is increased when an incompatible change is introduced; for example, an extra column is added to a table.
-If you try to run Kea on a backend that is too old (as signified by a mismatched backend major version number), Kea will refuse to run; administrative action will be required to upgrade the backend.
+If Kea is run on a backend that is too old (as signified by a mismatched backend major version number), Kea will refuse to run; administrative action will be required to upgrade the backend.